Dynamics of Inspiraling Dark Energy: Inclusion of matter

 Note that, as discussed above, to ensure (\ref{Ht*}) we need to choose initial conditions satisfying: \be \left[ \frac{1}{2} \!\left( \dot{\varphi}^2 + f \dot{\theta}^2 \right) + V (\varphi) \right] \bigg|_{t=t_0} > \,\Lambda \,\,\, . \ee Since for our solutions the function $E_{DE} (t)$ decreases with time, (\ref{Vineq}) implies the following.
 Starting, during matter domination, with $\rho_m (t)$ much greater than either of $E_{DE} (t)$ and $\Lambda$\,, the subsequent evolution, which leads to the present epoch of acceleration, will take different amounts of time in the two different models.
 Namely, the equality $\rho_m (t) = E_{DE} (t)$ will be reached earlier in time than the equality $\rho_m (t) = \Lambda$\,.
 In other words, the transitioning to the dark energy epoch will begin earlier in our model, than in $\Lambda$CDM, for solutions that alleviate the Hubble tension.

 It should be noted that the above arguments are rather general and, in particular, do not depend on the specific form of $\varphi(t)$\,.
 Neither is it crucial to have multiple scalar fields, as opposed to a single scalar.
 The most important property of the model is that the kinetic and potential energies of the dark energy field(s) decrease with time.\footnote{In contrast, the claim of \cite{BCHCSJY} is based on a particular single-field dark energy (quintessence) model, which includes a specific interaction between dark energy and dark matter.} However, it should be kept in mind that satisfying (\ref{Ht*}) is only a necessary condition for alleviating the Hubble tension.
 One should also investigate whether solutions with this property are consistent with the observational constraints on other cosmological parameters.\footnote{A particularly stringent restriction is due to the comparison of \cite{A4B2etal} and \cite{Reissetal} with \cite{PZJ,eBOSS}.
-We will discuss in more detail its implications in Section \ref{Discussion}.} It would certainly require a much more thorough (and, possibly, numerical) study of the four-parameter family of solutions given by (\ref{Ch_var}) and (\ref{uvw_s})-(\ref{Constr_m}), in order to answer that question.
-So we leave its investigation for the future.
+We will discuss in more detail its implications in Section \ref{Discussion}.} It would certainly require a much more thorough (and, possibly, numerical) study of our class of exact solutions, in order to answer that question.\footnote{Regarding the subtleties that such a numerical computation would face, see the discussion in the beginning of Subsection \ref{S8_ten} and, specifically, footnote \ref{OrbInfl}.} So we leave its investigation for the future.